joelcarlson/radiomics/README.md

 ##Gray Level Run Length Matrix

 The GLRLM is a matrix which attempts to quantify runs of the same grey level in the image.
-The GLRLM is set up slightly differently than the GLCM; instead of having grey levels along the abscissa of the table the GLRLM has run lengths.
+The GLRLM is set up slightly differently than the GLCM; instead of having grey levels along the abscissa of the table, the GLRLM has run lengths.

 As with the GLCM, an angle is required (one of "0", "45", "90", or "135").
 Below is an example using "0", note that the image matrix is not the same as the GLCM example: